HirschyKirkwood-Work/CrashPlan-API/README.md

 On Mac, I had to use brew to `brew install python-tk` to get the dep to work even though pip does have a package シ

+As above, for Debian doing a `sudo apt install python3-tk -y` will install the correct package.
 # Usage

 ## Command Line Flags